Mike Carey (writer)

-Mike Carey (born 1959), also known by his pen name M. R. Carey, is a British writer of comic books, novels and films, whose credits include the long-running The Sandman spin-off series Lucifer, a three-year stint on Hellblazer, as well as his creator-owned titles Crossing Midnight and The Unwritten for DC Comics' Vertigo imprint, a lengthy run on Marvel's X-Men, the 2014 novel The Girl with All the Gifts and its 2016 film adaptation.
+Michael James Carey (born 1959), also known by his pen name M. R. Carey, is a British writer of comic books, novels and films, whose credits include the long-running The Sandman spin-off series Lucifer, a three-year stint on Hellblazer, as well as his creator-owned titles Crossing Midnight and The Unwritten for DC Comics' Vertigo imprint, a lengthy run on Marvel's X-Men, the 2014 novel The Girl with All the Gifts and its 2016 film adaptation.

 Early life and career

 Carey was born in Liverpool, England, in 1959.
 He describes his young self as "one of those ominously quiet kids... [who] lived so much inside my own head I only had vestigial limbs".
 As a child, he maintained an interest in comics, writing and drawing primitive stories to entertain his younger brother.
 He studied English at St Peter's College, Oxford and, upon graduation, became a teacher.
 He taught for 15 years before moving on to writing comics.